• Skip to primary navigation

 • Add all ingredients to a high-speed blender.
 Blend for about 20-30 seconds until smooth.

 • Pour mixture into popsicle molds (leaving a little space to allow for expansion).
-Add popsicle sticks, then place in freezer for about 5-6 hours, or until completely solid.
+Add popsicle sticks, then place in freezer for about 5-6 hours, or until frozen solid.

-• To remove from the molds, leave them on the counter for several minutes, or run under warm water for a few seconds to help them slide out.
+• To remove the popsicles from the mold, leave them on the counter at room temperature for several minutes, or run the mold under warm water for a few seconds to help them slide out.

 Notes